 If you want to enjoy the fish in Kazakhstan, Koktal is a hint you should not ignore.
 The characteristic smoke flavor of this food will leave an unforgettable aftertaste in your mind.
-The name “Koktal” means “green willow”, which is also what makes it unique.
+The name “Koktal” means “green willow”, which also makes it unique.

-Nauryz Kozhe is one of the oldest dishes of Kazakh cuisine.
+Nauryz Kozhe is one of the oldest dishes in Kazakh cuisine.
 This national food is an indispensable option for the Nauryz holiday on March 22.
 This mouthwatering recipe includes 7 compulsory foods: milk, oil, millet, rice, raisins, corn, and meat.

 Listen to some exciting information about the awesome Nauryz Kozhe.